Qhig/cross-wavelet-transform/README.md

   Wcoh: Matrix of wavelet coherence.<br/>
   WXdt : Matrix of time difference and phase difference, respectively
          between the two input time series in time-frequency domain.<br/>
-  freqs : Vector of frequencies used in CWT, in Hz coi : Cone of influce.
-Vector of the maximum period of useful information at each arrival time.
+  freqs : Vector of frequencies used in CWT, in Hz.<br/>
+  coi : Cone of influce.
+Vector of the maximum period of useful information at each arrival time.<br/>
-  Note that here coi means MAX PERIODS, in Matlab codes it refers to MIN FREQUENCY
+  Note that here coi means MAX PERIODS, in Matlab codes it refers to MIN FREQUENCY.

 ## Plotting Example